xinydev/telemetry-solution/data/README.md

 Supported Data:

-- PMU events, metrics and methodology for a selection of Neoverse CPUs.
+- PMU events, metrics and methodology for a selection of Arm CPUs that support Arm Telemetry Solution.